SteeltoeOSS/Documentation/docs/messaging/amqp.md

 >IMPORTANT: This strategy is not able to provide XA transactions &#151; for example, in order to share transactions between messaging and database access.

 Application code is required to retrieve the transactional Rabbit resources through `ConnectionFactoryUtils.getTransactionalResourceHolder(ConnectionFactory, boolean)` instead of a standard `Connection.createChannel()` call with subsequent channel creation.
-When using Steeltoe AMQP's [RabbitTemplate](https://docs.spring.io/spring-amqp/docs/latest_ga/api/org/springframework/amqp/rabbit/core/RabbitTemplate.html), it will autodetect a thread-bound Channel and automatically participate in its transaction.
+When using Steeltoe RabbitMQ's [RabbitTemplate](https://docs.spring.io/spring-amqp/docs/latest_ga/api/org/springframework/amqp/rabbit/core/RabbitTemplate.html), it will autodetect a thread-bound Channel and automatically participate in its transaction.

 With Java Configuration, you can setup a new RabbitTransactionManager by using the following bean: